CS404

 A- Hardware track:

 Students will use a physical robot kit to replicate a recently published work.
 This will be fully discussed in class.
-Milestones: CS day, Semester end.
-The following are idea suggestions:

 2. A mobile robot can use sonar sensor sampling to sense speeds of people crossing hallways and aviods them.
 The robot can build collision envelops as